bititude/ng2-mean/README.md

 ## Build

 Run `ng build` to build the client.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.
 Then run `node server` to start running the project with `NODE_ENV=production` for production build.
+By default app will running on port `8080`.

 ## Running unit tests on server